 GRAND CROSSING.
 Not a crossing at grade, Canadian National's ex-Illinois Central main line and Metra Electric's ex-IC commuter route pass underneath two parallel bridges: one carrying the former Pennsylvania main, the other the ex-New York Central main.
 Most of the tracks on the NYC bridge have been taken up, but the Pennsy span carries the same NS freights and Amtrak trains that pass through Englewood.
 The CN/IC main sees about 30 or 35 trains a day, including Amtrak's City of New Orleans and Illini.
 The Metra tracks are quite busy--especially at rush hours--and feature South Shore trains as well.
 Grand Crossing is about two miles southeast of Englewood, half way between Cottage Grove and Stony Island avenues at 76th Street.
 Both ROW's are on elevations, making access difficult, and the local neighborhood is a bit risky in any case.
 But a Metra train will take you from downtown Chicago to the 75th Street/Grand Crossing station.
 The platform provides a nice view of the CN/IC tracks, and the Pennsy overhead bridge is about 75 or 80 yards to the south.
 Sight lines are a little awkward, though, since the mostly trackless NYC bridge is in front of the Pennsy structure.
 Indiana Harbor and the Hammond-Whiting Amtrak station afford a better view--and more freight traffic.

 ROCK ISLAND JUNCTION.
 Sometimes called "South Chicago Crossing," this junction is 1.5 miles east of Pullman Junction and just west of the Calumet River.
 Located in the triangle formed by South Chicago Avenue, Commercial Avenue and 95th Street, the junction is near the intersection of Commercial and 95th, underneath the Chicago Skyway which passes high overhead on a northwest/southeast viaduct.
 Norfolk Southern's ex-CR Chicago Line runs alongside the Skyway on an elevation just below it.
 This was once the ROW of the parallel Pennsylvania and New York Central main lines, but Penn Central and Conrail removed the NYC tracks years ago.
 Entering from the west on an elevation below Norfolk Southern's is the Belt Railway of Chicago's line from Pullman.
-The Belt splits here, with one line passing under NS and connecting with the lakefront branch of the former Elgin, Joliet & Eastern--now owned by Canadian National.
+The Belt splits here, with one line passing under NS and running to the lakefront.
 The other heads south through the industrial area along the west bank of the river.
-There is also a connection from NS to the Belt just east of here, and some NS trains, plus a few Canadian Pacific trains on trackage rights, transfer to BRC and proceed west through BRC's South Chicago Yard (which begins just west of the junction) to Pullman and ultimately to Clearing Yard.
+A connection from NS to the Belt lies just east of here, and some NS trains, plus a few Canadian Pacific trains on trackage rights, transfer to BRC and proceed west through BRC's South Chicago Yard (which begins just west of the junction) to Pullman and ultimately to Clearing Yard (a few CP trains use the Belt main all the way to Bensenville).
 Transfers and switch jobs from BRC and Chicago Rail Link occasionally move through here as well, as do South Chicago & Indiana Harbor trains.
 SC&IH is the successor to Chicago Short Line, which ceased operation when the LTV steel plants closed.
 However, the plants were reopened in 2002 and now belong to Arcelor-Mittal Steel, the owner of SC&IH.
 NS is the busiest route, but traffic is heavier--and access is easier--at the Hammond-Whiting Amtrak station, Indiana Harbor and Porter.
 The BRC sees only a modest amount of traffic.
 Access is a problem here and the surrounding neighborhood is a bit rough.

 RIVER BRANCH JUNCTION.
 Located just across the Calumet River from Rock Island, the "River Branch" leaves the NS main here and runs south along the river's east bank.
 The branch was formerly a Pennsylvania property, and was taken over by Conrail.
 It is now owned by NS and operated by both NS and Indiana Harbor Belt.
-At its south end, it feeds into the South Chicago and Southern, or Bernice Cutoff, just north of Burnham Junction.
-The branch is still fairly active and serves many industries along the river.
-The hot-metal train that once ran through Burnham, Calumet Park and Dolton originated on this line at the now shuttered Acme Steel plant (it now uses a different route).
+The branch is still fairly active and serves several industries along the river.
 In 1995, a new connection to NS was built here, enabling CSX and Canadian Pacific trains to access NS from the former B&OCT passenger line, which paralles NS to the southeast.
 Chicago Short Line switch jobs once used the connection, and successor South Chicago & Indiana Harbor does the same.
-About a mile southeast of here is Colehour Junction, where a former Pennsy branch known as the South Chicago & Southern (or "Bernice Cutoff") once joined the Chicago Line (for more, see the Burnham page).
-However, the north end of the SC&S was abandoned by Conrail in the early 1990s, and hence there is no longer a junction here.
-Colehour Yard still exists, and is just east of the junction site.

 THE CHICAGO & WESTERN INDIANA / BELT RAILWAY CORRIDOR.
 Running from 74th Street south to 91st Street is a series of junctions located a half mile west of State Street.
 The former Chicago & Western Indiana main line runs north-south through here, and at 74th the tracks of the Belt Railway main and Norfolk Southern's ex-Wabash line enter from the west.
 The Belt curves south and parallels the C&WI.
 The Wabash curves north and joins the C&WI; Metra's Orland Park commuter trains transfer from the former to the latter here and continue north to Union Station.
 Metra now owns the C&WI north of 74th.
 From 74th to 80th Street it's owned by Norfolk Southern, and from 80th south through Dolton the owner is Union Pacific.